Maroons: Haiti

 The French encountered many forms of slave resistance during the 17th and 18th centuries, in Saint Domingue, which later came to be called Haiti.
 Formerly enslaved Africans who fled to remote mountainous areas were called marron (French) or mawon (Haitian Creole), meaning 'escaped slave'.
-The maroons formed close-knit communities that practised small-scale agriculture and hunting.
+The Maroons formed close-knit communities that practised small-scale agriculture and hunting.
 They were known to return to plantations to free family members and friends.
 On a few occasions, they also joined the Taíno settlements, who had escaped the Spanish in the 17th century.

-In the late 17th and early 18th centuries, there were a large number of maroons living in the Bahoruco mountains.
-In 1702, a French expedition against them killed three maroons and captured 11, but over 30 evaded capture, and retreated further into the mountainous forests.
+In the late 17th and early 18th centuries, there were a large number of Maroons living in the Bahoruco mountains.
+In 1702, a French expedition against them killed three Maroons and captured 11, but over 30 evaded capture, and retreated further into the mountainous forests.
 Further expeditions were carried out against them with limited success, though they did succeed in capturing one of their leaders, Michel, in 1719.
-In subsequent expeditions, in 1728 and 1733, French forces captured 46 and 32 maroons respectively.
-No matter how many detachments were sent against these maroons, they continued to attract runaways.
-Expeditions in 1740, 1742, 1746, 1757 and 1761 had minor successes against these maroons, but failed to destroy their hideaways.
+In subsequent expeditions, in 1728 and 1733, French forces captured 46 and 32 Maroons respectively.
+No matter how many detachments were sent against these Maroons, they continued to attract runaways.
+Expeditions in 1740, 1742, 1746, 1757 and 1761 had minor successes against these Maroons, but failed to destroy their hideaways.

-In 1776–1777, a joint French–Spanish expedition ventured into the border regions of the Bahoruco mountains, with the intention of destroying the maroon settlements there.
-However, the maroons had been alerted of their coming, and had abandoned their villages and caves, retreating further into the mountainous forests where they could not be found.
+In 1776–1777, a joint French–Spanish expedition ventured into the border regions of the Bahoruco mountains, with the intention of destroying the Maroon settlements there.
+However, the Maroons had been alerted of their coming, and had abandoned their villages and caves, retreating further into the mountainous forests where they could not be found.
 The detachment eventually returned, unsuccessful and having lost many soldiers to illness and desertion.
-In the years that followed, the maroons attacked a number of settlements, including Fond-Parisien, for food, weapons, gunpowder and women.
-It was on one of these excursions that one of the maroon leaders, Kebinda, who had been born in freedom in the mountains, was captured.
+In the years that followed, the Maroons attacked a number of settlements, including Fond-Parisien, for food, weapons, gunpowder and women.
+It was on one of these excursions that one of the Maroon leaders, Kebinda, who had been born in freedom in the mountains, was captured.
 He later died in captivity.

-In 1782, de Saint-Larry decided to offer peace terms to one of the maroon leaders, Santiago, granting them freedom in return for which they would hunt all further runaways and return them to their owners.
-Eventually, at the end of 1785, terms were agreed, and the more than 100 maroons under Santiago's command stopped making incursions into French colonial territory.
+In 1782, de Saint-Larry decided to offer peace terms to one of the Maroon leaders, Santiago, granting them freedom in return for which they would hunt all further runaways and return them to their owners.
+Eventually, at the end of 1785, terms were agreed, and the more than 100 Maroons under Santiago's command stopped making incursions into French colonial territory.

 Other slave resistance efforts against the French plantation system were more direct.
-The maroon leader Mackandal led a movement to poison the drinking water of the plantation owners in the 1750s.
+One of the most influential Maroons was François Mackandal, a houngan or voodoo priest, who led a six-year rebellion against the white plantation owners in Haiti that preceded the Haitian Revolution.
+Mackandal led a movement to poison the drinking water of the plantation owners in the 1750s.
 Boukman declared war on the French plantation owners in 1791, setting off the Haitian Revolution.
-A statue called the Le Nègre Marron or the Nèg Mawon is an iconic bronze bust that was erected in the heart of Port-au-Prince to commemorate the role of maroons in Haitian independence.
+A statue called the Le Nègre Marron or the Nèg Mawon is an iconic bronze bust that was erected in the heart of Port-au-Prince to commemorate the role of Maroons in Haitian independence.